Leaning Tower of Pisa: History following construction

 The tower was closed to the public on 7 January 1990, after more than two decades of stabilisation studies and spurred by the abrupt collapse of the Civic Tower of Pavia in 1989.
-The bells were removed to relieve some weight, and cables were cinched around the third level and anchored several hundred meters away.
-Apartments and houses in the path of a potential fall of the tower were vacated for safety.
+The bells were removed to relieve some weight, and cables were cinched around the third level and anchored several hundred meters away, and residences in the path of a potential collapse were vacated.
 The selected method for preventing the collapse of the tower was to slightly reduce its tilt to a safer angle by removing 38 m3 of soil from underneath the raised end.
 The tower's tilt was reduced by 45 cm, returning to its 1838 position.
 After a decade of corrective reconstruction and stabilization efforts, the tower was reopened to the public on 15 December 2001, and was declared stable for at least another 300 years.
 In total, 70 metric ton of soil were removed.

 After a phase (1990–2001) of structural strengthening, the tower has been undergoing gradual surface restoration to repair visible damage, mostly corrosion and blackening.
 These are particularly pronounced due to the tower's age and its exposure to wind and rain.
 In May 2008, engineers announced that the tower had been stabilized such that it had stopped moving for the first time in its history.
 They stated that it would be stable for at least 200 years.

+A ceremony for the 850th anniversary of the laying of the foundation stone was held on 9 August 2023.

 Earthquake survival

-At least four strong earthquakes have hit the region since 1280, but the apparently vulnerable tower survived.
-The reason was not understood until a research group of 16 engineers investigated.
-The researchers concluded that the tower was able to withstand the tremors because of dynamic soil-structure interaction (DSSI): the height and stiffness of the tower, together with the softness of the foundation soil, influences the vibrational characteristics of the structure in such a way that the tower does not resonate with earthquake ground motion.
-The same soft soil that caused the leaning and brought the tower to the verge of collapse helped it survive.
+The tower has survived at least four strong earthquakes since 1280.
+A 2018 engineering investigation concluded that the tower withstood the tremors because of dynamic soil-structure interaction: the height and stiffness of the tower combined with the softness of the foundation soil influences the tower's vibrational characteristics in such a way that it does not resonate with earthquake ground motion.
+The same soft soil that caused the leaning and brought the tower to the verge of collapse helped to prevent significant destruction in the event of an earthquake.